obsidianmd/obsidian-sample-plugin/README.md

 - use sorting and grouping rules or direct order specification or mixed
   - Roman numbers support, also compound numbers
   - sorting by full name, prefix, suffix or infix
-  - list note titles in the desired order, if you like
+  - explicitly list note (and folder) titles in the desired order, if you like
     - wildcard names matching supported
-  - treat folder and files equally or distinctively
+  - treat folders and files equally or distinctively
 - versatile configuration options
 - order configuration stored directly in your note(s) front matter
 	- use a dedicated key in YAML